Questions to ask yourself (no wrong answers):

 4. “We must … take great heede, lest in attributing to scripture more then it can have, the incredibillitie of that do cause even those thinges which indeed it hath most aboundantly to be lesse reverendly esteemed.”—Richard Hooker, Of the Lawes of Ecclesiasticall Politie, 2.8.7

-What if it turns out that the Bible was written by lots of biased people who don’t always agree on who God is or what God wants?
+What if it turns out that the Bible was written by lots of biased people who don’t always agree exactly on who God is or what God wants?
 (That’s actually most readers’ first impression if they read enough of it.)
 Is it OK to admit that?
-Would this mean that it can’t also be “a living Word awakening us to God’s movement among us today”?
+Would this mean that the Bible can’t also be “a living Word awakening us to God’s movement among us today”?
 Would it mean that 2 Timothy 3:16 was simply false?

 GraceUnlimited, like the churches that sponsor us, wagers that it’s OK if the Bible’s writers turned out to have the same failings we have.
 It’s still a living, useful Word (with a capital “W”).
 We can look past the writers’ failings to learn from how they wrestled with the same God who moves among us today—still nagging us to walk in love.

 Have you ever experienced a moment when a passage from the Bible spoke to you in a new way?
 If so, what do you imagine was going on when that happened?
 If not, why not give it a try?

 One assumption that Christians and Jews share is this: Recognizing God as God requires taking part in a story that’s still unfolding.
 It has a beginning, and it has an envisioned ending, and we’re helping to flesh out the way toward that ending, creatively.
 But to do that, we need to know how it began.
 The Bible provides that beginning.